Taimoor10/Logins/README.md

    Github: `https://github.com/settings/developers`

 ## .env File
    Copy and Paste the Application ids and secrets in the respective fields.
-Create a new .env file in root folder and copy this information after populating
+Update the .env file in root folder and replace with this information after populating

    ```s
    FACEBOOK_APP_NAME = " "